avahidi/interpol/README.rst

     {{random [min=0] [max=100] [count=5] [format="%d"] }}
     {{file filename="somefile" [count=-1] [mode=linear] }}
     {{set data="some input" [sep=""] [count=-1] [mode=linear] }}
-    {{copy from="name of another interpolator" }}
+    {{copy from="others-name" }}

 Where

 - [parameter=value] indicates an optional parameter, value is the default value
 - valid values for mode are: linear, random or perm
-- format is standard Go fmt.Printf() format string
+- format is standard Go fmt.Printf() format string (which is fairly similar to C format strings)
-- copy repeats the value of another interpolator
+- copy repeats the value of another interpolation (see below)

 Copying